-This occurs when a manufacturer (or an entity partnering with the manufacturer) markets a drug for a use that is not “on the label” approved by the Food and Drug Administration (FDA).
+This occurs when a manufacturer (or an entity partnering with the manufacturer) markets a pharmaceutical drug for a use that is not “on the label” approved by the Food and Drug Administration (FDA).
 This means that the FDA has not approved the safety or efficacy of the drug for the purpose for which it is being marketed.
 In doing so, the manufacturer “misbrands” the drug, encouraging its use even in situations where the use may be unsafe or even life threatening.
-Some of the largest FCA pharmaceutical settlements have involved off-label marketing, often in conjunction with illegal kickbacks used to influence health care providers to prescribe the drug off-label.
+Some of the largest False Claims Act pharmaceutical settlements have involved off-label marketing, often in conjunction with illegal kickbacks used to influence health care providers to prescribe the drug off-label.

 Examples of off-label marketing cases include where manufacturers:

 The Anti-Kickback Statute (AKS) prohibits kickbacks in any form, including (but not limited to) cash, free goods, reduced rent, expensive hotel stays and meals, excessive compensation for medical directorships, consultancies, studies, and more that are intended to induce a provider or a patient to use the drug product.
 Kickbacks can occur at any point in the drug supply chain and involve any two or more players, including patients.
 The insidious corrupting nature of kickbacks makes it a high priority for prosecutors.

 Examples of pharmaceutical fraud kickback cases are plentiful and include: